renni-nl/phpClasses/README.md

 $db->DBQuery('SELECT * FROM table WHERE id = :id'); // Selecting data with prepared statement
 $db->DBBindValues(':id',1); //Binding the id with actual value
+$db->DBExecute(); // Executes the statement, pleace it in if statement to check for true or false.
 $result = $db->DBResultSingle(); // Returning single row